 Catalyst is a high school program designed to create STEM opportunities for students with disabilities.
-Students learn STEM content and skills through hands-on labs and research, participate in STEM field trips, mentoring opportunities, and internships, improve workforce readiness and soft skills, and explore STEM educational pathways and careers.
+Students learn STEM content and skills through hands-on labs and research, participate in STEM field trips, mentoring opportunities, and paid internships, improve workforce readiness and soft skills, and explore STEM educational pathways and careers.
 Catalyst also provides students job exploration counseling, workplace readiness training, work-based learning experiences, counseling on postsecondary options, and development in self-advocacy.

 Catalyst was founded five years ago and is located at The Science House on NC State’s Centennial Campus.
 Students attend free weeklong institutes in the summer and Saturday Sessions throughout the school year.

 Students can participate if they are rising 9-12 high school students with any disability.
 Students can be in Regular Education Classes (AP, honors, regular level) or in the OCS Program.
 Catalyst is designed specifically for students interested in STEM and who want to pursue a STEM Career following high school.